chris-trifi/Covid-Data-Analysis/README.md

 # COVID Data Analysis

 Welcome to the COVID Data Analysis project, a comprehensive exploration conducted as part of the 'Data Analysis' course at the Department of Electrical and Computer Engineering, Aristotle University of Thessaloniki (2022).
-This repository consists of a comprehensive analyses of COVID-19 data, offering a nuanced perspective on the pandemic's impact.
+This repository features a set of Matlab scripts, used to analyse various COVID-19 data.

 ## Project Highlights